Do you look like this photo when you try to keep track of information about:

 And… If anyone wants to help me in concrete ways, they can use it for free!
 Not all the help is technical in nature – examples:

-- Filling in ficticious data for my public demo database – I can’t use real data for privacy reasons, but it’s hard to tell how it works if there isn’t a good amount of realistic data.
+- Filling in ficticious data for my public demo databases – I can’t use real data for privacy reasons, but it’s hard to tell how it works if there isn’t a good amount of realistic data.

 - Writing tutorials to help people like yourself learn to use it for different kinds of ministry situations.